IRA/Qualified Charitable Distribution

 Satisfy your required minimum distribution (RMD), save on taxes, and help animals in need.
-The IRA Charitable Rollover provides you with an excellent opportunity to make a gift during your lifetime from an asset that would be subject to multiple levels of taxation if it remained in your taxable estate.
+A qualified charitable distribution (QCD) referred to as a Charitable IRA Rollover provides you with an excellent opportunity to make a gift from an asset that would be subject to multiple levels of taxation if it remained in your taxable estate.

 - You must 70.5 years or older at the time of the gift.